jeremy-donson/authenticity-nyc-dev/README.md

 - Core Assignment Target = Jekyll Event Template: "Calendars Have Many Events."
   - [Diagram](https://tinyurl.com/AuthentiCityNYC-v1)
   - Context: We run [multiple FB groups](https://linktr.ee/authenticitynyc) where venues and performers promote local jazz events in NYC.
-  - Manual Process:
+  - Current Process:
     - Gather venue calendars in local group zipcodes.
     - Gather artist calendars in local group zipcodes.
     - Scrape calendar or request gCal events streams from venue owners and artists to AuthentiCityNYC@gmail.com
-    - try to find recurring events, as they are easiest to promote over time
+    - Target recurring events, as they are easiest to promote over time.
-    - create fb event in local group => includes many features worth listing
+    - Create fb event in local group => includes many features worth listing.
-    - share that fb group event link out => create friendly event post url alias
+    - Share that fb group event link out => create friendly event post url alias.
-    - share that fb group event link URL alias out to MANY places => "free event post boosts"
+    - Share that fb group event link URL alias out to MANY places => "free event post boosts"
-    - track impressions and conversions
+    - Track impressions and conversions.
+Use this info to inform montly promo campaigns.
 ---
 There is no formal monthly campaign cycle right now.
 With this site we will work towards a monthly promo campaign cycle.
 Evolving a template from proposed to final is an iterative process.
-The specs for v1 include ics + fb group events + gCal ics stream reads.
+The specs for v1 include [ics file format]() + fb group events + gCal ics stream reads.
 Version 1 has some goals for ics+ format.
 Version 2 has other goals for ics+ format.